 - The Destination Layer-2 ID that can be set to a unicast, groupcast or broadcast identifier.

-- The Source Layer-2 ID that is always set to a unicast identifier of the transmitter.
+- The Source Layer-2 ID that is always set to a self assigned unicast identifier of the transmitter.

 - Frame type indicates that it is a ProSe Direct Discovery message.